getAlby/lightning-publisher-wordpress/readme.txt

 === Lightning Node connections ===

-Connect to your exsisting Bitcoin Lightning node or simply create a new Alby account to instantly receive Lightning payments.
+Connect to your existing Bitcoin Lightning node or simply create a new Alby account to instantly receive Lightning payments.

 * [Alby](https://getalby.com/)
 * LND